Generic Name: Fosaprepitant (fos a PRE pi tant)

 - Allergic reactions have happened with Emend (fosaprepitant).
 You will be watched closely while you receive Emend (fosaprepitant) and for some time after your dose.
 Talk with your doctor.

 - Birth control pills and other hormone-based birth control may not work as well to prevent pregnancy.
-Use some other kind of birth control also, like a condom, when taking Emend (fosaprepitant) and for 1 month after care ends.
+Use some other kind of birth control also, like a condom, when taking Emend (fosaprepitant) and for 1 month after the last dose.

 How is this medicine (Emend) best taken?